 - special considerations in review assignments;

-- and other challenging assignment conditions, including misunderstandings, communications problems, and more.
+- and other challenging assignment conditions, including misunderstandings, communication problems, and more.

 Why Is It Important That the Commercial Real Estate Appraisal Reviewer Be Independent?

 The appraisal reviewer must be independent; any party benefitting from the transaction cannot influence the reviewer.
 As such, the parties at the center of the commercial real estate deal agree to hire a third-party appraisal company like The Robert Weiler Company.
 Experience is earned.
-Commercial appraisers and reviewers develop, over time, experiences with a wide range of properties and markets.
+Over time, commercial appraisers and reviewers develop experiences with a wide range of properties and markets.
 Independent commercial real estate appraisal firms gain this experience by servicing multiple clients; and lending institutions gain the benefits from this earned depth of knowledge.